bobdavies2000/OpenCVB/README.md

     -   Luxonis Oak-D Pro or Oak-D Series 2.
 (Oak-D Lite will work but has no IMU.)
     -   Orbbec Gemini 335L and Gemini 335

-All of the above cameras have an IMU (Inertial Measurement Unit.)
-The Microsoft Kinect for Azure (no longer supported) has the best depth accuracy but requires more power and is not as portable as StereoLabs or Intel cameras.
-All the cameras use USB-C to provide data to the host platform.
+All of the above cameras have an IMU (Inertial Measurement Unit) and all the cameras use USB-C to provide data to the host platform.

 Download and install the following software.
 Each is free and easily downloaded for Windows 10: